learn-co-students/ruby-objects-has-many-through-readme-houston-web-082718/README.md

 Notice that in the `#add_song` method, a song is passed in as an argument and added to an artist's `@songs` array.
 At the same time, that song's `artist` attribute is set equal to the instance of the artist that the `#add_song` is being called on, referenced by the `self` keyword.

 This is the "has many"/"belong to" association.
-An song belongs to an artist and an artist has many songs.
+A song belongs to an artist and an artist has many songs.
 This relationship is direct.
-It is enacted with methods on our song and artist instances that directly reference and interact with objects of the other class.
+It is enacted with methods on our `Song` and `Artist` instances that directly reference and interact with objects of the other class.

 However, in the real-world, different entities can be connected to one another *indirectly* as well as directly.
 For example:

 * A family tree in which you are directly related to your parents, and indirectly related to your grandparents.
 In this case, you are related to your grandparents *through* your parents.
 * A company that offers a network of doctors to their employees *through* the company's insurance program.
-* A user on a popular media sharing site can have many "likes", accured *through* the pictures he or she posts.
+* A user on a popular media sharing site can have many "likes", that occur *through* the pictures he or she posts.

 These are just a few examples of the kind of indirect relationships that we may need to model in our programs.